 Country info and advice - Myanmar

-The following comments are from teachers who have worked, or are currently working, in Myanmar.
-If you are a teacher and have some advice about Myanmar, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Myanmar.
+If you are an English teacher and have some advice to share about Myanmar, please post here.

 There are very few secondary level (high school) schools but there are some language centres which will